nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 We also considered just displaying the link with a `Copy URL` button.
 However, the user has to copy the link into their web browser, making the user experience not smooth.

-_{Explain here how the data archiving feature will be implemented}_

 --------------------------------------------------------------------------------------------------------------------